Frequently Asked Questions

 To reduce the possible spread of COVID-19, KU Student Housing will implement the following policies and protocols:

 - Face coverings or masks will be required in Student Housing facilities when outside the individual’s room, suite or apartment.
 This expectation is for all students, staff, and guests.
+The university also has a mask mandate - inside and outside - for the entire campus.

 - We will increase the cleaning and disinfection frequency of common “high touch” areas, including elevator buttons, exterior door handles, and community restrooms throughout each day.